|

 Be adventurous, adding some new flavors and textures to your meals from the vast array of healthy foods that are available.
 This will keep your diet interesting and allow you to enjoy your food and stay well.

-Click here to go from Vegetarian Diet back to Healthy Eating Support home page.
+Click here to go from Vegetarian diet page to What do Vegetarians eat page.